christiandavidfs/GiveLifyHomeAssignment/README.md

 search results being returned in a timely manner?

 Some of the steps show in the documentation is focused for a work on teams (QA+DEV or QA+QA) like te implementation of pair reviews to ensure the quality of code and/or test cases design.

+# Tests Structure

+We have inside cypress/e2e a folder structure with different kind of tests.

+Api folder

+We have positive and negative tests for the api tests.

+Negative_api_spec.cy.js
+We have tests t validate different error messages performance.cy.js
+We have easy tests to assert the load time for web and api are under 3 seconds (3000ms) Positive json against response api_spec.cy.js
+We are comparing the full json against the api response Positive_api_spec_BySearch.cy.js
+Various tests using the By Search Title Positive_api_spec_ByTitle.cy.js
+Some other positive tests searching by title, expecting valid movie titles and reatings, plus the hability to override the data to be asserted.

+Pages folder

+Here you can find page elements, a sort of page objects.

+ui folder

+Here we have the test for the user interface

+fixture folder

+Here we can save json files or other files to compare and use them in the tests

+Jmeter folder

+Folder for the load tests